Mike Krieger

 Co-founder of Instagram.
 After leaving Meta, co-founded Artifact (AI-powered news app).
 Joined Anthropic to lead product in 2024.

-Insights from four Anthropic leaders on culture, products, skills, and recommended reading — drawn from their conversations with Lenny Rachitsky
+Insights from six Anthropic leaders on culture, products, skills, growth, and recommended reading — drawn from their conversations with Lenny Rachitsky

 Co-founder of Instagram.
 After leaving Meta, co-founded Artifact (AI-powered news app).
 Joined Anthropic to lead product in 2024.